CTheTechGuru/AWS-Networking-3-Tier-Architecture/README.md

 * Now from the EC2 dashboard and attach the SG you just made to the bastion host instance.
 * ![](https://github.com/CTheTechGuru/AWS-Networking-3-Tier-Architecture/blob/main/images/BH%20Instance%20SG.PNG?raw=true)
 * ![](https://github.com/CTheTechGuru/AWS-Networking-3-Tier-Architecture/blob/main/images/Change%20SG.PNG?raw=true)

+## Enable SSH on DB instance security group

+ * For us to access the DB, we need to setup an AllowSSH Security Group for our Database to allow a connection from our Bastion host.
+ * Because our DB is in a private subnet, we have to access through SSH which keeps our data secure within our well architected framework.

 * Now we will use putty to connect to our bastion host which is the first step to accessing our private subnets.
 * In host name place ec2-user@(bastion host public ip addr)